Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Locally Hamiltonian symplectic reduction with corners

-Whether $V_\circ$ is actually symplectically closed in any given practical example depends on the specific functional analytic properties of $(\X,\omega,\G, \rho)$.
+Whether $V_\circ$ is actually symplectically closed depends on the specific functional analytic properties of $(\X,\omega,\G, \rho)$.
 For more detail on such conditions over Fr\'echet spaces, see \cite[Section 4]{DiezPhD} (as well the end of Section \ref{sec:runex-firststage}).
-However, it is important to emphasize that the \emph{maximality} requirement defining $\fGo$ is in fact a \emph{necessary} (albeit not sufficient) condition for $V_\circ$ to be symplectically closed and therefore for the constraint-reduced space $\uCo$ to be symplectic.
+However, it is important to emphasise that the \emph{maximality} requirement defining $\fGo$ is in fact a \emph{necessary} (albeit not sufficient) condition for $V_\circ$ to be symplectically closed and therefore for the constraint-reduced space $\uCo$ to be symplectic.
 More precisely: